Loading…

 Why Adiseal is the best for bonding metal to plastic

-Adiseal Adhesive & Sealant is the best product for bonding metal to plastic.
-In an independent adhesive strength test conducted by Ultimate Handyman, Adiseal was the strongest product.
+Adiseal Adhesive sealant is our best product for bonding metal to plastic.
+In an independent adhesive strength test conducted by Ultimate Handyman, Adiseal was shown to be the strongest adhesive.
 It was over 3 times stronger than the closest competitor in the wood-to-metal bond strength test and also the strongest again in the metal-to-metal adhesion strength test.
 In fact, it was so strong that the screws holding the metal sheet down began to rip out, forcing the test on Adiseal to be stopped.

 Strongest adhesive in independent test.